494th Air Expeditionary Group: Strategic Air Command

 In the same way the 864th Bombardment Squadron, one of the unit's World War II historical bomb squadrons, replaced the 717th BS.
 The 61st Munitions Maintenance Squadron and the 900th Air Refueling Squadron were reassigned to the 494th.
 The 4245th's maintenance and security squadrons were replaced by ones with the 494th numerical designation of the newly established wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.
 Under the Dual Deputate organization, all flying and maintenance squadrons were directly assigned to the wing, so no operational group element was activated.
 The 494th Bomb Wing continued to conduct strategic bombardment training and air refueling operations to meet SAC's operational commitments.

 By 1966, Intercontinental ballistic missiles (ICBM) had been deployed and become operational as part of the United States' strategic triad, and the need for B-52s had been reduced.
 In addition, funds were also needed to cover the costs of combat operations in Indochina.
 The 494th Bombardment Wing was inactivated on 1 April 1966 and its aircraft were reassigned to other SAC units.

+The group was converted to provisional status as the 494th Air Expeditionary Group in mid-2002, and active at Moron Air Base in Spain for a period in 2003.